bitvijays/bitvijays.github.io/source/about/index.markdown

 ###Completed
 1. Introduction to Cyber Security by FutureLearn.
-2. Over The Wire: Bandit, Leviathan, Narnia
+2. Over The Wire: Bandit, Leviathan, Narnia, Behemoth.

 ###TODO
 1. Over the Wire: Other games